 Since heat speeds up the drying process for concrete, consider placing a heater near the freshly poured concrete.

 Cover the concrete with a plastic sheet to trap moisture escaping from the concrete.
-This moisture helps concrete to cure faster without drying out too quickly.
+This moisture helps the concrete to cure faster without drying out too quickly.

 While concrete may not dry as quickly as you’d like, it’s still possible to speed up the drying process.
 And remember, when it comes to drying concrete, it’s better to be safe than sorry.
 If it dries too quickly, it will also be at risk of damage.
-So speak with your ready mixed concrete suppliers to find the right concrete mix for your job, timeline, and conditions so you can start enjoying your new concrete sooner than later this summer.
+So speak with your ready mixed concrete suppliers to find the right concrete mix for your job, timeline, and conditions so you can start enjoying your new concrete sooner than later.